compayser/cogmapoptimizer/README_en.md

 2. Liquidation measures [oil spill](docs/example2/Control_example_2_ReadMe_en.md)

 # Support #
-The study is supported by the Research Center Strong Artificial Intelligence in Industry of ITMO University
+The study is supported by the [Research Center Strong Artificial Intelligence in Industry](https://sai.itmo.ru/) of [ITMO University](https://en.itmo.ru/) as part of the plan of the center's program: Development and testing of an experimental prototype of a library of strong AI algorithms in terms of adaptive optimization of production processes based on intelligent technologies, multi-criteria evolutionary schemes and a multi-agent simulation environment.